GulajavaMinistudio/Mayukai-Theme/README.md

 ## Development

 This theme is using base color swatch from Ayu, with some adjustment for syntax coloring.
 Template for this theme is generated using Ayu Color Generator from [Ayu Theme](https://github.com/ayu-theme/vscode-ayu).
+Documentation used for creating this theme in [VS Code Theming API](https://code.visualstudio.com/api/references/theme-color).

 ## Thank you for